jdeschamps/EMU/README.md

 4. Download and install [Maven](https://maven.apache.org/install.html).

-5. Using the console, go the folder you wish to install EMU in and type:
+5. Using the console, go to the folder you wish to install EMU in and type:

    ```bash
    $ git clone https://github.com/jdeschamps/EMU.git
    ```

-6. Navigate to the folder and compile using the path to Micro-manager:
+6. Navigate to the EMU folder and compile it using the path to Micro-manager:

    ```bash
    $ git cd EMU